Oliver-fx/X-voice/README.md

 # X-voice
-Starts from socket, the blue print is to good low latency, high encryption, zero-knowledge voice chat app
+Starts from socket, the blue print is to make a low-latency, high-encryption, and zero-knowledge voice chat app